Behind the Logo: The Origin of Citroën

 Entering the Automotive Industry

-He naturally chose the double chevron as the symbol of his new car brand as it had proven to be a success for his previous company.
-The new emblem was fixed on the first car Citroënt released, the 10 HP Type A, in , and it will always remain the symbol of the company.
+He naturally selected the double chevron as the emblem for his new automotive brand, as it had already proven successful for his previous enterprise.
+This new emblem was affixed to the first car Citroën released, the 10 HP Type A, in 1919, becoming an enduring symbol of the company.

-The logo has evolved since the 20th century.
-The shape and colors have changed, but the double chevron has always remained.
+Since then, the logo has undergone various changes throughout the 20th century.
+While its shape and colors have evolved, the double chevron has remained constant.

-Today, the logo is uncluttered and features two gray chevrons to refocus on the essential and reconnect with the company&#;s origins.
+Today, the logo is streamlined and features two gray chevrons, refocusing on its essential nature and reconnecting with the company's original identity.

 What Are Chevron Gears Used For Today?

-Technically, herringbone gears can be used in variable torque gearboxes without the need for thrust bearings.
-But in reality, they are rarely used in modern car transmissions.
-Their high level of complexity makes them expensive to manufacture for the automotive industry.
+In technical terms, herringbone gears can be employed in variable torque gearboxes without the necessity for thrust bearings.
+However, they are seldom used in modern car transmissions due to their high complexity and cost of production in the automotive sector.

-However, they are still used in a large number of industrial mechanical components.
-Many industries still rely on herringbone gears today such as the aeronautics sector.
-They can also be found in movable bridges and dams.
+Nonetheless, herringbone gears continue to find applications in numerous industrial mechanical components.
+Many industries still utilize herringbone gears today, including the aeronautics sector, and they can also be found in movable bridges and dams.

 Herringbone Gears, How are they made?